SatoryKono/Chembl_competitors/README.md

 padding, connectors (`-`, `/`, `:`, `+`) have no surrounding spaces, semicolons
 and commas carry a single space on the right, and primes cling to neighboring tokens.
+Orphaned or empty brackets are removed once all annotations have been stripped.

 ```bash
 pip install -r requirements.txt